 The ISM 4D process is used to remove excess material from the rim while maintaining it around the spokes and the Fore Drilling help form stronger connections between the spokes and the rim.

-Budget price doesn’t mean budget performances
+Budget price doesn’t mean budget performances for the Mavic Ksyrium wheels

 For the same sort of money you could opt for a budget carbon deep-section clincher, such as Wiggle’s Cosine wheels.
 However, the superior stiffness and quality of the Mavics swings it for me.
 It’s no contest.